 - 1. There are limited supplies of quetiapine 150mg, 200mg and 300mg tablets until late August 2024. - 2.
-Quetiapine 25mg, 50mg and 100mg tablets currently remain available and can support a partial increase in demand. - 3.
+Subject to short-term localised supply issues, quetiapine 25mg, 50mg and 100mg tablets currently remain available and can support a partial increase in demand. - 3.
 Quetiapine XL prolonged release tablets (50mg, 150mg, 200mg, 300mg, 400mg and 600mg) remain available and can support a partial increase in demand. - 4.
 Quetiapine 20mg/ml oral suspension remains available and can support a partial increase in demand. - 5.
-Any updates to the supply of quetiapine tablets (any strengths) will be communicated via the Specialist Pharmacy Service (SPS) Medicines Supply Tool.
+Any updates to the supply of quetiapine tablets (any strengths) will be communicated via the Specialist Pharmacy Service (SPS) Medicines Supply Tool. - 6.
+Serious Shortage Protocols (SSPs) for quetiapine 150mg, 200mg and 300mg tablets were issued on 16/07/2024.
+The SSPs are listed in the links to further information section.